martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 could be attributed to the same content-based origin, that might be exploited by an attacker.
-A sample policy might only allow web bundles and HTML files to be assigned a content-based origin; as the first bytes of these formats are unambiguously different, this ensures that the same content to be interpreted as valid for both content types.
+A sample policy might only allow web bundles and HTML files to be assigned a content-based origin; as the first bytes of these formats are unambiguously different, this ensures that the same content cannot be interpreted as valid for both content types.

 ## Hash Agility {#hash-agility}